pierangeloc/why-monad-transformers/README.md

-# Monads and Monad Transformers
+# Monads, examples and formulations

-A tour around the motivations and concepts of Monads and their (non-)compositions.
+A view on the Monad concepts and their different formulations

 ## To view the slides